liatrio/devops-bootcamp/docs/3/code-quality_code-coverage.md

 Inside your package.json file under the “scripts” section, add a section called “coverage” and use the following command “nyc --reporter=text npm run test”

-    Note: Make sure that your “test” section is running the following command “mocha ./simpleTest.js"
+Make sure that your “test” section is running the following command

+`mocha ./simpleTest.js`

 Run your code with the following command:

-    npm run coverage
+`npm run coverage`

 ## Exercise 2:
 Now that you have Istanbul running and you can check your code coverage.
 Add another unit test to the simpleTest.js file so that you achieve 100% coverage.